A 90-Day Journal That Targets and Strengthens Core Executive Functions

 What’s Inside the Companion Guide?

-Accommodations and instructions for helping a child with various learning disabilities and ADHD use the journal successfully
+Accommodations and instructions for kids with learning disabilities and ADHD — so the journal works for YOUR child, not just neurotypical kids

 Hi, I’m Katie Azevedo, M.Ed.